 In her own words, Bernie talks about her experience fundraising for the Bibleless people in Africa through cycling.
 She and her husband, Grant, now live in Australia and are passionate about raising awareness for Bible translation through cycling, running, walking or even climbing!
 Find out how you can get involved to.

 Did you know that you already have the skills needed to make a big difference in training mother-tongue translators in South Asia?
 These are exciting times for Bible translation in South Asia.
 After Christian leaders in one country cried out for help, a new wave of mother-tongue translator training began.
 Passionate pastors want their congregations […]

-Bible storytelling is a skill that will help ordinary Christians in three ways: evangelism, biblical knowledge and disciple making.
+Bible storytelling is a skill that will help ordinary Christians… Several dates and locations to choose from.

 Be inspired afresh in prayer for the nations, unreached people groups and languages across the world.